Posted on 14 July 2017

 The milky coloration seen in some amber pieces are a result of air bubbles and can be considered by some jewelers as defective.
 However, some jewelers make an exception.
 For example, a single large bubble can add value to the amber piece, since the bubble improves the play of color and light.

 Amber has been around for thousands of years.
 People have used it to decorate palaces and to heal those struggling with physical ailments.
 Some even believe that the gemstone has magical qualities.

 As we previously mentioned, amber is made-up of resin, which dropped to the ground and hardened through polymerization millions of years ago.

 Amber that has not yet fully hardened is called “Copal.”
 You can differentiate Copal from Amber, due to the substance still being relatively soft.

 Most of the world’s amber comes from the Baltic Sea.
 Baltic amber contains 98 percent succinite, which is said to provide health benefits.

 Amber also comes in different colors other than the yellow.
 Opaque amber can have a creamy or foamy look.
 It looks beautiful if you place it in a silver setting, and is a variation of marble amber that comes with natural patterns.

 Red amber, or “cherry amber,” is also known as dragon blood.
 It’s valued throughout history.
 The red tints are precious and very rare.
 You can also find black amber or dark brown amber.
-Some people believed it protected the wearer against evil.

 Green amber is very rare, but it does exist.
 However, it’s so rare that some people doubt whether or not it’s a true gem when a piece is discovered.